This post was last updated on September 11, 2022.

 Rainy day?
 Too hot to be out in the sun?
 Sign up for FREE bowling!
 Kids can sign up here for 2 free games each day of the KBF (Kids Bowl Free) program, all summer long, courtesy of Bowlocity and Colonial Lanes along with partner schools and organizations.

 Think nothing happens during the winter months?
 Not in Rochester, MN!
 Families love to gather for awesome downhill sledding at the giant hill in Judd Park!
 What about ice skating?
-There are many rinks and types of activity to choose from.
+There are many rinks and types of activities to choose from.
 Some locations have warming houses, others have lights to skate by at night, and others are great for hockey players looking for a pickup game!

 Markets and Festivals